-Example activities: We ensure accountability across all staff by using clearly defined management lines and colleague networks.
 We seek to integrate how our staff operate with colleagues and teams within their annual reviews, to ensure it is not just the work we are doing that gets recognised, but how we work, interact and engage with others.
 We believe that the way we run our business can and should make a positive difference for our people, our community and the wider environment, and continually strive to achieve that.

 We support community initiatives and charitable work and have mapped our volunteering activities to a national charity, MyBnk, which works with young people to deliver financial education programmes.
-Over the past year, employees volunteered for a number of sporting events to raise money for MyBnk, from cycling to half marathons.
+Over the past year, employees volunteered for a number of sporting events to raise money for MyBnk, from cycling to half marathons, as well as other volunteering activities working with schools and young people in support of MyBnk's activities.
 To promote an ethos of volunteering, we offer our staff volunteer days (without any salary sacrifice) to volunteer with our chosen charity partner or their own charity of choice.
 Meanwhile, the Isio DC Pension Scheme Default invests in a sustainable multi-asset fund and the self-select options include a range of sustainable options to choose from.
-As part of employee benefits, the firm has also recently rolled out a green car scheme.
+As part of employee benefits, the firm has established a green car scheme.

-Over the past year, other examples of how we have sought to do the right thing include developing a network of sustainability champions, across our offices, empowered to further green initiatives in the business.
-For example, the London office rolled out a "plastic free" month in July, encouraging colleagues to reduce and eliminate plastic use, wherever feasible.
+Other examples of how we have sought to do the right thing include developing a network of sustainability champions, across our offices, who are empowered to further green initiatives in the business at the local office level including recycling training and Corporate Social Responsibility days, as well as a "plastic free" campaign in July, encouraging colleagues to reduce and eliminate plastic use, wherever feasible.

 • We will grow by challenging the status quo: One of our strategic growth priorities, which is also fundamental in achieving effective stewardship, is challenging the status quo.
 Put simply, if we think something isn't right or could be improved, we won't be afraid to challenge this.
 This feeds into our adoption of technology and embracing the digital world in order to better serve our clients, but also into our stewardship activities.
-If we believe an investment manager could improve their ESG integration, we will encourage this through ongoing monitoring and engagement and state our views and set ratings to reflect this.
+If we believe an investment manager could improve their ESG integration, we will encourage this through ongoing monitoring and engagement and state our views, and set ratings to reflect this.